-Thousands of suburban dads, moms, teachers, teenagers, and even nurses are pharmaceutical junkies.
-In fact, many have died because of adderall addiction, and many of these deaths go unreported.
+Just like addiction to any type of drug, prescription pill addiction can effect absolutely anyone.
+Thousands of suburban dads, moms, teachers, teenagers, and even nurses are suffer from prescription pill addiction.
+In fact, many have died because of this addiction.

 What Gets Abused?

 There are three main types of prescription drugs that usually get abused and misused.

 1. Stimulants - These include Ritalin and Adderall.

 2. Depressants - These include Xanax, Valium, and Klonopin, which depress your central nervous system.